CeleroSolutions/KubernetesIntro/Docs/2 - Connect to AKS and Install ArgoCD.md

 You may get prompted to browse to https://microsoft.com/devicelogin and enter a code.
 Proceed with these directions, and ensure the command completes without an error.

+Please note that in a production environment, AKS management would be limited to a private network.

 ## Step 2: Install ArgoCD

 Once connected to the AKS cluster, install ArgoCD using the following commands: